KduJS/kdu-cli/README.md

 # kdu-cli

-Core features are ready and the API is now considered stable.
-There may still be small bugs but the CLI is now ready for non-mission-critical use cases.
+> Kdu CLI is the Standard Tooling for Kdu.js Development.

 ## Documentation